anonymoususer135/hackerrank/README.md

 # hackerrank

+Here I enter some progress stuff while working on the HackerRank challenges.

 ## Caesar Cipher

 **10/29/2021**

 When starting on the Caesar Cipher code, I first put in a for loop, then introduced an integer variable called ascValue to store the ASCII values, and aLetter to turn said values back into characters.
 Here is my code so far.
 I have not finished my answer yet.

 ```code